MAGIC CAPTIVE

 Serpents.

-The beasts filling the space weren’t just big.
-They were monstrous.
-Scales shimmered all along their bodies, impossibly long, thick as ancient trees.
-One blue as the abyss, scales edged in silver.
-One blue as summer sky, stripes of gold running like lightning down his length.
-The last, blue as midnight, shadow pooling between each coil.
-They flowed, twisting through the cavern, bodies moving with impossible speed and liquid grace.
+Monstrous serpents.
+Scales shimmered along their bodies, long and thick as ancient trees.
+One deep sapphire, scales edged in silver.
+One bright citrine with turquoise sparks down his length.
+The third was midnight cobalt with shadows pooling between each coil.
+The creatures twisted through the cavern, bodies moving with impossible speed and liquid grace.
 Their presence ate up the air, suffocating, inescapable.

-The blue serpent lunged at Britheva, massive jaws gaping.
+The sapphire serpent lunged at Britheva, massive jaws gaping.
 She threw up her hands, magic sparking to life, crimson light hissing outward.
-Blue and red collided in the cave’s center, the flash splintering stone.
-The impact shuddered through my body, through the floor, through every useless inch of me.
+The serpent's tail collected Britheva, throwing her against the stone wall.
+She should be unconscious from that impact.
+Instead she was already rising as the impact shuddered through my body, through the floor, through every useless inch of me.

 I was—